 4. Tiger Stadium in Detroit | 1912-1999

 ODDITY: A right field seating area jutted 10 feet over the field and became the landing area for many home runs.

 Tiger Stadium was a classic example of the way the local environs created challenges that were often solved with creative, but quirky, solutions by ballpark designers.
-The right field overhang was necessary because Turnbull Avenue made any expansion beyond the ballpark impossible.
+The right field overhang was necessary because Trumbull Avenue made any expansion beyond the ballpark impossible.